Spinach Companion Plants, Flowers, and Herbs

 What Is Companion Planting?

-Companion planting is a technique used in Integrated Pest Management (IPM), which consists of ecologically friendly techniques aimed at managing the pests that feed on crop species.
 It follows the idea that plants can benefit each other by giving shelter to beneficial predatory insects or acting as an alternative host to pests that typically feed on the crop.

 Both actions have the potential to help manage pest populations to the point they reduce the need to use chemical pesticides while increasing overall crop yield.